This App is operated by Pupil Labs GmbH, Sanderstraße 28, 12047 Berlin (hereinafter also referred to as “we”, “our” or “us”).

 - Operating system and its interface

-Further we need your device identification, unique number of the terminal (IMEI = International Mobile Equipment Identity), unique number of the network subscriber (IMSI = International Mobile Subscriber Identity), MAC address for WLAN use, e-mail address.
+Further we need your device identification, unique number of the terminal (IMEI = International Mobile Equipment Identity), unique number of the network subscriber (IMSI = International Mobile Subscriber Identity), MAC address for WLAN use, and email address.

 When using the App, the device ID number is assigned to each registered device.
 Our access to the device ID number is necessary to identify the device and the user account in order to improve the use of the App.